MeshachOpoku/JS-Learning/README.md

 # JS-Learning
 JS is Javascript .
 Learning Javascript  to mastery.Slow ...
+Slow ,
-Slow your will reach there.
+you will reach there.